Learn About WSOP Cash Dash Nitro

 How I play strong hands depends on the other players.
 The best I can say is play based on how you feel things will go.

 I know that kind of advice might not sound helpful, but I can’t say do a certain specific thing every time a certain situation comes happens.
-Good players need to improvise their actions.
+Good players often improvise their actions.

 I Always Go All in on the River